hchanwangsing/2022-Stroke-Prediction-and-Risk-Analysis/README.md

 # 2022-Stroke-Prediction-and-Risk-Analysis
 This project aims to forecast the development of of stroke using machine learning, the models will be trained on 300 original variables related to stroke.
+Email me for the dataset: henrychan.ws@gmail.com